mischkowina/fractol/README.md

 ### Requirements:
-The fractol project requires XQuartz to open a graphical window: https://www.xquartz.org/ Further it utilizes the minilibx of the 42 network, of which a version is included in the repo.
+The fractol project requires XQuartz to open a graphical window: https://www.xquartz.org/ Further it utilizes the `minilibx` of the 42 network, of which a version is included in the repo as well as my own standard library `libft`, which was my first 42 project.

 ### How to compile it:
 `git clone` the repo on your computer.